 When a northern water snake grabbed their trout, this couple could only sit back and watch.

 The northern water snake is a common, non-venomous predator in many states where fishermen enjoy lakes and ponds.
-Among those is the Hawkeye State.
+It is not uncommon for anglers to see these serpents sunning themselves on rocks or slithering along with the current.
+One of the states this species calls home is the Hawkeye State of Iowa.

 When a couple of fishermen were testing the waters in the northeastern part of Iowa, they were obviously doing something right.
-It wasn’t too long before a snake took liking to their offering.
-However, the snake had other plans.
+It wasn't too long before a snake took liking to their offering.
+While the anglers simply wanted to land their catch, the snake had other plans.
+What happens next is a short back-and-forth tug of war over the trout.

 We'd like to give a big thanks to these two for sharing their great adventure!
 Here's to hoping the next shore lunch they hook will belong to them and not some marauding snake.